-15 These revisions are consistent with two prior reforms: (1) a bill enacted in 2002,

-16 revising numerous references to "audiotape and "videotape" in the Civil Discovery

-Act,1 and (2) similar prior revisions to a limited number of sections in the Civil Discovery Act recommended by the Commission in 2004, and subsequently enacted into law.2
+The revisions are consistent with two prior reforms: (1) a bill enacted in 2002, revising numerous references to "audiotape and "videotape" in the Civil Discovery Act, and (2) similar prior revisions to a limited number of sections in the Civil Discovery Act recommended by the Commission in 2004, and subsequently enacted into law.

-Most of the proposed revisions involve simply replacing a reference to "audio tape" or "videotape" with references to "audio recording" or "video recording," or involve similar substitutions of terms.
+The recommended revisions generally involve replacing a reference to "audio tape" or "videotape" with references to "audio recording" or "video recording," or involve similar substitutions of terms.
 An example would be the proposed revision to Business and Professions Code Section 19870:

-(d) All proceedings at a meeting of the commission relating to a license application shall be recorded stenographically or on audiotape or videotape by audio or video recording.....
+(d) All proceedings at a meeting of the commission relating to a license application shall be recorded stenographically or on audiotape or videotape by audio or video recording.